-- Supported the employment and training of 12 Aboriginal community based workers to join the Trachoma Elimination Program in remote communities across the Northern Territory – increasing participation in trachoma screening and treatment and boosting uptake of face washing amongst children
+- Continued to support the employment and training of Aboriginal Community Based workers to join the Trachoma Elimination Program in remote communities across the Northern Territory.
+The workers increase participation in trachoma screening and the uptake of preventative face washing

 About the program

 The Foundation’s vision of “a world in which no person is needlessly blind and Indigenous Australians exercise their right to good health” is achieved by the Indigenous Australia Program through partnerships with Aboriginal Community Controlled Health Organisations and their peak organisations, along with the federal, state and territory governments and our mayor eye health partners.